 (Photos: courtesy of Wendy Moore, Melbourne, Victoria)

-This adult moth has orange forewings which have a broad brown hairy margin, and a brown sub-costal stripe.
+This adult moth has orange forewings which have a broad brown hairy margin, a brown sub-costal stripe, and a brown stripe along the hind margin.
 The hindwings are brown.
 The wingspan is about 2.5 cms.
 The moths are found typically in September and October.

 The species is found in dry grassy native woodlands in: